strikles/blog/content/post/19-june-2020/index.md

 00:44am - Forced to hear vocal payloads about the Queen of the Netherlands all day long combined with other noxious stimuli to force me into a psychotic episode

 00:46am - attempt to force castration via noxious stimuli focused on my genitals.

+07:21am - Again like every day in the recent past, I was forced to wake up when forced to feel the blood flow from my right ear varying giving an idea of expansion and contraction to the rhythm of masturbation followed by being forced to listen to several vocal character payloads (some synthesized) in order to force entry into a synthetic psychotic state as soon as I open my eyes.

+07:41am - attempt to force castration via noxious stimuli focused on my genitals.

+07:42am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.